Rocket League Accessibility Report

 Similar Games With More Accessibility Features for Visual

-If you want to play Rocket League, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:
+If you want to play Rocket League, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-Rocket League has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Rocket League which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.